vedipen/data-warehousing-and-mining/README.md

-# data-warehousing-and-mining
+# Data Warehousing And Mining
-Codes for DWM
+Codes for few popular algorithms used for data warehousing and mining